anyei/SFDC-ATARC/README.md

 I understand there are many good trigger frameworks out there already but I also understand none of them treated the topic as this approach.

-**Please go to our wiki for a more detailed information!** https://github.com/anyei/SFDC-ATARC/wiki
+**Please go to our wiki for a more detailed information and api reference!** https://github.com/anyei/SFDC-ATARC/wiki

 # What is ATARC